BenjaminDHorne/NELAFeatures/README.md

 ## Example package use

-Input: text
+**Input: text as a string

-Output: feature vector, names of features in vector, both as Python lists
+**Output: feature vector, names of features in vector, both as Python lists

 ```python
 from nela_features.nela_features import NELAFeatureExtractor